chibui191/bitcoin_volatility_forecasting/README.md

 ## Overview

-Volatility is generally accepted as the best measure of market risk and volatility forecasting is used in many different applications across the industry including risk management, value-at-risk, portfolio construction and optimisation, active fund management, risk-parity investing, and derivatives trading.
+Volatility is generally accepted as the best measure of market risk and volatility forecasting is used in many different applications across the industry including risk management, value-at-risk, portfolio construction and optimization, active fund management, risk-parity investing, and derivatives trading.

 Volatility attempts to measure magnitude of price movements that a financial instrument experiences over a certain period of time.
 The more dramatic the price swings are in that instrument, the higher the level of volatility, and vice versa.

-The purpose of this project is to take a sneak peek into the future by **forecasting the next 7 days' average daily realized volatility of BTC-USD** using 2 different approaches - the traditional econometric approach to volatility prediction of financial time series **GARCH** and state-of-the-art **LSTM Neural Networks**.
+The purpose of this project is to take a sneak peek into the future by **forecasting the next 7 days' average daily realized volatility of BTC-USD** using 2 different approaches - the traditional econometric approach **GARCH** and state-of-the-art **LSTM Neural Networks**.

 ## Business Problem

 Since Bitcoin's first appearance in 2009, it has changed the world's financial landscape substantially.
 The decentralized cryptocurrency has established itself as an asset class recognized by many asset managers, large investment banks and hedge funds.
-As the speed of mainstream adoption continues to soar, it is also leading investors to explore a new venture, such as crypto options.
+As the speed of mainstream adoption continues to soar, it is also leading investors to explore new ventures, such as crypto options.

 Bitcoin has been historically known to be more volatile than regulated stocks and commodities.
 Its most recent surge in late December 2020, early January 2021 has brought about a lot of questions and uncertainties about the future financial landscape.
-At the point of writing this report (August 2021), Bitcoin is traded at slightly above USD 50,200, which is no small feat considering it entered 2020 at around USD 7,200.
+At the point of this report being written (August 2021), Bitcoin is traded at slightly above USD 50,200, which is no small feat considering it entered 2020 at around USD 7,200.

 Although the forecasting and modeling of volatility has been the focus of many empirical studies and theoretical investigations in academia, forecasting volatility accurately remains a crucial challenge for scholars.
-On top of that, since crypto option trading is relatively new, there has not been as much research done on this Bitcoin volatility forecasting.
+On top of that, since crypto options trading is relatively new, there has not been as much research done on Bitcoin volatility forecasting specifically.
 Crytocurrencies carry certain nuances that differ themselves from traditional regulated stocks and commodities, which would also need to be accounted for.

 ## Dataset

 The historical dataset of Bitcoin Open/Close/High/Low prices were obtained using the Yahoo Finance API **`yfinance`**.
 This API is free, very easy to set up, but yet still contains a wide range of data and offerings.

 BTC-USD prices were downloaded using ticker `BTC-USD` at 1-day interval.
 Yahoo did not add Bitcoin until 2014; and therefore although it was first traded in 2009, **`yfinance`** only contains data from September 2014 until now (August 2021).
-I would therefore be working with over 2,500 datapoints covering about 7 years of trading days.
+I would therefore be working with approx. 2,500 datapoints covering about 7 years of trading.

 ### Dataset Structure